Oct. 8-19, 2025

 While featuring many aspects of a standard state fair, the South Carolina State Fair has unique characteristics.
 While it is the official State Fair of the state, it is not connected with the state government but is a private non-profit organization with a self-perpetuating governing board.
 Most state fairs did not operate every year during World War II, but our State Fair was open every year during the war.

-In 2014, the State Fair joined Palmetto Heath (now Prisma Health), Lexington Medical Center and Providence Hospitals (now MUSC Health) to sponsor the first Pink Fair during the fair’s 145th anniversary celebration.
-As part of National Breast Cancer Awareness Month, the fair offered several educational and promotional events to increase awareness and early detection of breast cancer, and there were numerous opportunities to celebrate survivors of breast cancer – the most common cancer in women, according to the Centers for Disease Control and Prevention.
+In 2014, the State Fair joined forces with Palmetto Health (now Prisma Health), Lexington Medical Center, and Providence Hospitals (now MUSC Health) to sponsor the first Pink Fair during the fair’s 145th anniversary celebration.
+As part of National Breast Cancer Awareness Month, the event offered educational and promotional activities to raise awareness about breast cancer and emphasize the importance of early detection.
+Survivors were honored through special celebrations, reflecting the fair’s dedication to promoting public health and supporting families in their fight against this disease.

-As part of the upgrades, the fair added the 36,000-square-foot Goodman Building beside the Cantey Building near the south gate.
-The new exhibition hall was named for Gary Goodman, who served as State Fair general manager 33 years before his retirement in 2018, and it features shopping and various commercial exhibits.
+The fair also added the 36,000-square-foot Goodman Building beside the Cantey Building near the south gate.
+The new exhibition hall was named for Gary Goodman, who served as State Fair general manager for 33 years before his retirement in 2018, and it features shopping and various commercial exhibits.

 To accommodate planned surrounding upgrades, the fair donated space along its exterior grounds to allow for the construction of a long-anticipated pedestrian walkway between the fairgrounds and nearby Williams-Brice Stadium in advance of the eventual widening of Bluff Road from Rosewood Drive to Interstate 77.
-As part of that project, the fair moved its exterior fencing 8 feet in along the stretch, and the walkway has offered greater safety to those traveling the fair’s perimeter on foot, including University of South Carolina football fans who tailgate on the fairgrounds and walk to Williams-Brice Stadium.
+The walkway has offered greater safety to those traveling the fair’s perimeter on foot, including University of South Carolina football fans who tailgate on the fairgrounds and walk to Williams-Brice Stadium.

-The fair also debuted Carolina Lights – the only downtown Columbia drive-through light show, in December of 2019.
+The fair also debuted Carolina Lights – the only downtown Columbia drive-through light show – in December of 2019, not knowing they were starting what would be a COVID-friendly event.
+Carolina Lights ran each December for five consecutive years.

-The following year, during the height of the nationwide COVID-19 pandemic, fair officials were committed to offering patrons a safe way to experience the traditions of the fair, and that year the 2020 State Fair featured a free two-day drive-thru event at no charge that attracted tens of thousands of visitors.
-That offering was complimented by a paid drive-thru food event for four days in the parking lot, allowing guests to purchase many of their favorite traditional fair foods.
+During the height of the nationwide COVID-19 pandemic in 2020, fair officials were committed to offering patrons a safe way to experience the traditions of the fair.
+That year the 2020 State Fair featured a free two-day drive-thru event at no charge that attracted tens of thousands of visitors.
+That offering was complemented by a paid drive-thru food event for four days in the parking lot, allowing guests to purchase many of their favorite traditional fair foods.

 “This was our way of giving back to the community,” said general manager, Nancy Smith.